-*RFPs / RFQs / RFEIs*Learn about agency Requests for Proposals to develop affordable housing on City-owned sites.
+*RFPs / RFQs / RFEIs*Learn about open Requests for Proposals (RFPs) to develop affordable housing on City-owned sites.

 Bay Street Corridor, Staten IslandThe Draft Bay Street Corridor Housing Plan summarizes the goals, strategies, and actions that the City proposes to undertake in response to a range of needs and priorities identified by North Shore residents.